What are your tips for learning a new language?

 Remember that language is a vehicle of culture

-There is a wealth of literature that shows how language and communication help perpetuate and understand a culture, and that proves how, once a language disappears, a culture is destined to disappear too.
-What I mean to say is that, if you learn a foreign language, you are already a step ahead in appreciating a country or people’s culture, which will make your experience of visiting a place whole lot better.
-If this is not a good incentive, I don’t know what is!
+There is a wealth of literature that shows how language and communication help perpetuate and understand a culture.
+Sadly, once a language disappears, a culture is destined to disappear too.
+If you learn a foreign language, you are already a step ahead in appreciating a country or people’s culture.

 Attend a course

 You didn’t think I was going to say this, right?
-I didn’t want to put this first so not to put you off but… ladies and gentleman, the very best of all tips for learning a new language is to actually attend a course.
-Yep, you read that right.
-Even the most capable of us in learning languages have to do sit down, take classes, do homework and conversation.
+Indeed, the best way of learning a new language is to actually attend a course.
+At some point, we all have to do sit down, take classes, do homework and conversation.

 In general language courses can be classified into two main categories.
 Each of them has its advantages (and disadvantages).
 The kind of course you pick is really up to you.

-One of the best tips for learning a new language is to enroll in an online course.
-There is a wealth of courses you can take out there which allow you to learn from the comfort of your home.
+There is a wealth of courses you can take online which allow you to learn from the comfort of your home.
 In fact, you can do it from anywhere, as long as you have an internet connection.
 It’s super convenient, really.

-Depending on your needs, you can sign up for a course that is more or less intense and count on a variety of ways to learn.
+Depending on your needs, you can sign up for a course that is more or less intense and count on a variety of learning methods.
 Some courses even let you practice conversation via Skype and find you tutors to help your studies.
 All you have to do is look for the one that you think is most suitable to your needs and budget.

-I am a huge fan of the old way so among my secret tips for learning a new language I have to include taking a language course in person.
-You see, I am a bit of a geek at heart so I love the act of actually walking into a classroom, seeing the same faces, sitting down, talking to the teacher, participating in group projects etc. I think I learned Spanish so swiftly thanks to a combination of a great teacher that was able to keep the class interested and motivated, and a fun group that I was looking forward to see each time.
+The good, old fashioned way is that of walking into a classroom, seeing the same faces, sitting down, talking to the teacher, participating in group projects etc. I think I learned Spanish so swiftly thanks to a combination of a great teacher that was able to keep the class interested and motivated, and a fun group that I was looking forward to see each time.